mpv-player/mpv/DOCS/man/input.rst

         provides a better API around this with ``mp.add_hook()``.

 ``get-property-reply`` (``MPV_EVENT_GET_PROPERTY_REPLY``)
-    Undocumented.
+    See C API.

 ``set-property-reply`` (``MPV_EVENT_SET_PROPERTY_REPLY``)
-    Undocumented.
+    See C API.

 ``command-reply`` (``MPV_EVENT_COMMAND_REPLY``)
     This is one of the commands for which the ```error`` field is meaningful.

     JSON IPC and Lua and possibly other backends treat this specially and may not pass the actual event to the user.
+See C API.

     The event has the following fields: